Watch The Berry Boys on TVNZ OnDemand now!: http://tvnz.co.nz/the-berry-boys/s1-ep1-video-6033094

 The soldiers would have given these portraits to relatives and loved ones as mementoes and keepsakes.
 Some would later be poignant and precious reminders of men who died overseas, but whose bodies were never recovered.

 Now, this collection is carefully looked after by the Te Papa museum and their staff who are trying to find out who these young men were and what happened to them.
-ProductionShed.TV wants to tell their stories, and we need your help with the research for our documentary.
+ProductionShed.TV has told six of the soldier's stories in our documentary.

-This 44 minute documentary will explore the lesser known stories of the war years, collected from the relatives of the Berry soldiers.
-Expertly integrated with animatic retellings from graphic artist Tim Gibson, and music composed and directed by Barnaby Weir with inspiration from war poetry, the descendents of a selection of the Berry Boys will be the speakers for the dead.
+This 44 minute documentary explores the lesser known stories of the war years, collected from the relatives of the Berry soldiers.
+Expertly integrated with animatic retellings from graphic artist Tim Gibson, and music composedand directed by Barnaby Weir with inspiration from war poetry, the descendents of a selection of the Berry Boys will be the speakers for the dead.